SteveBarnett/human-centred/workshops/2024/nztc/session-4.md

 # [fit] What will you do?<br>When will you do it?<br>Where will you do it?<br>Who will be involved?<br>How will you do it?<br>Why do this?

 ^ Let's refine it
+Add as many of these as you can

 [.background-color: #313]